joker081s/BasicCalculator/README.md

 # Basic Calculator
 This is basic calculator which perform some operations like addition, subtraction etc.

-There are many basic operations available in the code to perform like Addition, Subtraction, Multiplication, Division, Remainder and Modulus.
+There are many basic operations available in the code to perform like Addition, Subtraction, Multiplication, Division, Remainder, Greatest Integer Function, Signum Function and Modulus.

+Added more operations like signum function and greatest integer function.

-In the future, I will add more basic operations in the code like greatest integer function [.], signum function sgn(x) etc.
+In the future, I will add more basic operations in the code like least integer function and many more...